 Submit Requests for funding to respOnd to COVID-19

 As the public health response to COVID-19 in Pierce County escalated on March 13, 2020, United Way of Pierce County and Greater Tacoma Community Foundation partnered for an aligned philanthropic response to emerging community needs.
 Together, they launched the PIERCE COUNTY CONNECTED fund, seeded with $750,000 from GTCF.
 GTCF committed another $1 million in matching dollars for regional funders joining in the effort.
+Since the launch, numerous regional funders contributed to the fund, and have exceeded the matching amount.
+The chart above will be updated weekly to reflect the latest information about the fund balance.

 The PIERCE COUNTY CONNECTED fund supports organizations providing services to address urgent needs and the disruption of basic human services to Pierce County’s most vulnerable populations due to COVID-19 and the necessary public health measures to address it.